slackapi/bolt-js/docs/_future/deploy_your_app.md

 New features, functionalities, or other updates to your app can be deployed by committing a change and pushing it to Heroku.
 Your app will automatically be rebuilt to reflect the latest changes on your `main` branch, with the option to roll back to any previous version using `heroku releases:rollback [RELEASE]`.

-If you are using the Bolt JS Starter Template and want to see a change in action, update the greeting in `listeners/functions/hello-world.js` like so:
+If you are using the Bolt for JavaScript Starter Template and want to see a change in action, update the greeting in `listeners/functions/hello-world.js` like so:

 ```js
 // listeners/functions/hello-world.js